François Fournier-Sarlovèze

-François Louis Fournier-Sarlovèze (6 September 1773 Sarlat, France – 18 January 1827) was a French general of the Napoleonic Wars.
+François Louis Fournier-Sarlovèze (6 September 1773 – 18 January 1827) was a French general of the Napoleonic Wars.

 Biography

 Born in Sarlat in 1773, his father owned a cabaret.
 In his youth, he received solid instruction by the monks of his hometown and became a clerk of the prosecutor.
 In 1791, he went to Paris and entered the army, and the following year became second lieutenant of the Ninth Dragoons.
 Posted to the Army of the Alps, he distinguished himself through his extreme Jacobinist political opinions so that, after Robespierre’s death, he was deprived of his rank and imprisoned in Lyon.
-He succeeded in escaping prison and was reinstated in the Army of the North, and afterwards in the Army of Sambre-et-Meuse, the most famous army of the French Revolution.
+He succeeded in escaping prison and was reinstated in the Army of the North, and afterwards in the Army of Sambre-et-Meuse.

 In The Encyclopedia of the Sword, Nick Evangelista wrote: As a young officer in Napoleon's Army, Dupont was ordered to deliver a disagreeable message to a fellow officer, Fournier, a rabid duellist.
 Fournier, taking out his subsequent rage on the messenger, challenged Dupont to a duel.
 This sparked a succession of encounters, waged with sword and pistol, that spanned decades.
 The contest was eventually resolved when Dupont was able to overcome Fournier in a pistol duel, forcing him to promise never to bother him again.